jsouthwo/Such-Podcast/README.md

 Such Podcast
 ===========
+Such Podcast FAQ

 1. What is Such Podcast?
 Such Podcast is an Android mobile app made by Doge-Driven-Development (3D) that allows the user to download and listen to their favorite podcast episodes whenever they like.
 Simplicity is the prevailing principle behind Such Podcast.
 Unlike more heavy-handed